DenG

-Daniel Tom George (born September 1, 1984), known professionally as DenG, is a Liberian singer and songwriter from Bong County.
-He started his music career as an R&B artist before making a guest appearance on Emma Smith's single "I Want to Go".
+Daniel Tom George (born September 1, 1984), who is known professionally as DenG, is a Liberian singer and songwriter from Bong County.
+He started his music career in 2000 as an R&B artist before making a guest appearance on Emma Smith's single "I Want to Go".
 DenG rose to prominence after being featured on Queen V's 2013 hit single "Jue You Bad".
 Following the success of "Jue You Bad", he switched from R&B to Afro pop.
+DenG released his debut studio album, New Seh, on August 23, 2023.

-Music career
+Life and career

+1984–2015: Early life, education, and music releases

 A descendant of the Kpelle tribe, Daniel Tom George was born on September 1, 1984, in Bong County, Liberia.
-He developed an interest in music at a young age and joined his church's choir.
-DenG's family relocated to Ghana during Liberia's second civil war; he attended Achimota School while living in Ghana.
-DenG returned to Liberia and studied business at the United Methodist University.
+He developed an interest in music at a young age and joined the choir at his church.
+DenG relocated to Ghana during the Second Liberian Civil War and attended Achimota School while living there.
+He returned to Liberia and studied business at the United Methodist University.
 He started his music career as an R&B artist before venturing into Afro pop music, and was featured on Emma Smith's single "I Want to Go".
-DenG gained prominence in 2013 after being featured on Queen V's hit single "Jue You Bad", which also features vocals by Tan Tan.
-In 2014, he released the single "They Vex", a song that addresses the jealousy associated with fame and recognition.
-His management team announced a tee-shirt collection, featuring the phrase "If they vex, let them buss", would arrive in Liberia.
+DenG gained prominence in 2013 after being featured on Queen V's hit single "Jue You Bad", which also features vocals by Tan Tan B. In 2014, he released the single "They Vex", a song that addresses the jealousy associated with fame and recognition.
+His management team announced that a tee-shirt collection, featuring the phrase "If they vex, let them buss", would arrive in Liberia.

 DenG collaborated with F.A and Soul Fresh to record "Ebola is Real", a hipco track that informs Liberians about ways they can protect and prevent the spread of Ebola.
-Recorded in colloquial English, "Ebola is Real" was created in partnership with Liberia's Ministry of Health & Social Welfare and the radio station Hott FM.

-In 2015, DenG won Artist of the Year and Song of the Year for "They Vex" at the 2015 Liberia Music Awards.
+Recorded in Kolokwa, "Ebola is Real" was created in partnership with Liberia's Ministry of Health & Social Welfare and the radio station Hott FM.
+DenG won Artist of the Year and Song of the Year for "They Vex" at the 2015 Liberia Music Awards.
 He also won Best Artist and Song of the Year for "They Vex" at the 2015 Liberian Entertainment Awards.
-DenG signed a $50,000 endorsement deal with Novafone Liberia, a GSM carrier.
-He released "Kemah" in 2015; it earned him a nomination for Best New Artist at the African Entertainment Awards that same year.
-In January 2016, DenG posted a note on his Facebook page, expressing his desire to quit music.
-However, in a telephone interview with LIB Life, he clarified his post was intended to find out whether Liberians still had interest in his career.
+DenG signed a $50,000 endorsement deal with Novafone Liberia.
+His single "Kemah", which was released in 2015, earned him a nomination for Best New Artist at the African Entertainment Awards that same year.